 As a slightly seasoned homesteader, I want to tell you some information I wish I would’ve had about the types of livestock you should start with.
+These are, by far, some of the best beginner farm animals.

 Top 3 best farm animals for beginners who want to raise livestock.